Opelika, Alabama

-Opelika (pronounced /ˌoʊpəˈlaɪkə/ OH-pə-LY-kə) is a city in and the county seat of Lee County in the east-central part of the U.S. state of Alabama.
+Opelika (pronounced /ˌoʊpəˈlaɪkə/ OH-pə-LY-kə) is a city in, and the county seat of, Lee County in the east-central part of the U.S. state of Alabama.
 It is a principal city of the Auburn-Opelika Metropolitan Area.
 As of the 2020 census, the population of Opelika is 30,995, an increase of 17.1 percent from the 2010 Census where the population was 26,477.
-The Auburn-Opelika, AL MSA with a population of 150,933, along with the Columbus, Georgia metropolitan area, comprises the Greater Columbus combined statistical area, a region home to 501,649 residents.
+The Auburn-Opelika, AL MSA with a population of 174,241, along with the Columbus, Georgia metropolitan area, comprises the Greater Columbus combined statistical area, a region home to 501,649 residents.

 History

 The Opelika area was first settled in 1832 after the Treaty of Cusseta was signed by the U.S. government and the Creek Nation.
 This treaty placed the land, and all other Creek territories east of the Mississippi River, under the possession of the United States government.
 Though the territory now belonged to the U.S., Opelika kept its Creek name, which translates to "large swamp", from opilwa (swamp) and lako (big).

 Two decades after settlement, Opelika was chartered as a town on February 9, 1854, thanks to its rapid growth.
 This growth was due to the Montgomery & West Point Railroad Company's rail lines, which traversed the town and served as major means of transportation for unprocessed cotton between the northern and southern territories.

+By the start of the Civil War 1861, Opelika was a developing railroad town.
+Due to being served by the Montgomery and West Point Railroad, Opelika was able to supply troops, agricultural goods, and other supplies for the Confederacy States of America (CSA).
+As was common in much of the CSA, Opelika's civilian population experienced shortages and economic strain during the war.
+Food and goods were diverted to support soldiers, and the community faced social and financial disruptions.
+Many men from Opelika and surrounding Lee County enlisted in Confederate military units, including infantry and cavalry regiments raised within Alabama.
+These soldiers participated in campaigns throughout the Western Theater of the war, including engagements in Mississippi, Tennessee, and Georgia.
+The presence of the railroad made Opelika a conduit for Confederate logistics, which was a target of raids and sabotage by Union forces targeting Southern infrastructure.
+Opelika was a significant location for the Confederate Army base.
+The city was a hub for the Macon and involved Major General Lovell Rousseau's Union cavalry raid into Alabama.
+The raid aimed to disrupt Confederate supply lines and was a part of the Union strategy to capture Atlanta, which was crucial for the war effort.
+The battle resulted in the destruction of the railroad infrastructure and the loss of supplies for the Confederate forces in Atlanta.
+The Union cavalry then turned northeast to join General Sherman's Army advancing towards Atlanta.